iocron/gitwebhook/README.md

 If you run into any problems and the git data doesn't get pulled correctly, then look into the webhook section on github (Settings -> Webhooks) and click on the webhook, further below you'll see the "Recent Deliveries", you can inspect them and even trigger the events manually again if necessary.

 You'll also get all the necessary informations through the notification emails if something goes wrong, check them out.

+### Known Issues:
+- Gitwebhook always clones, but never pulls:<br>
+  You might have some permission issues and gitwebhook can't access your deployDir folder, please check the permissions of Gitwebhook and your deployDir (both need to have the same access rights / permissions)